 Choose from a Master of Public Health (MPH) or a doctoral degree in public health (PhD, DrPH), or one of the following joint degree programs:

-is heavily involved in teaching and research in areas such as violence prevention; healthy aging; health equity; maternal and child health; evaluation science, community based participatory research and practive; HIV/AIDS; and lesbian, gay, bisexual, and transgendered (LGBT) health.
+Our renowned faculty is heavily involved in teaching and research in areas such as violence prevention; healthy aging; health equity; maternal and child health; evaluation science, community based participatory research and practice; HIV/AIDS; and lesbian, gay, bisexual, and transgendered (LGBT) health.
 There are many opportunities for you to join them in this research.
 The faculty also collaborate on community-based projects locally, nationally, and around the world.

 We look forward to hearing from you.